A reflection on why beliefs feel so compelling, and what we gain from the experiences they create.

 The fascination of suffering

-Suffering, to put it under one big term, is one of the main things that this kind of believing allows us to experience.
+Suffering, to put it under a big term, is one of the main things that belief allows us to experience.
 And suffering is quite an interesting experience.
-The sense that one has power, that one has agency, that one can control things: that is quite an interesting roller coaster.
+The sense that one has power, that one has agency, that one can control; that is quite an interesting roller coaster.
 At some point, we can start getting tired of it.

-That is why it is so important to really pay attention to what we are getting from experiences we claim not to want, especially when we feel that we are powerless.
+That is why it is so important to pay attention to what we are getting from experiences that we claim not to want, especially when we feel that we are powerless.
+Contrast does not go away.
+If anything, there may be more contrast, not less.